Tadd Dameron turnaround: Construction

+History

 Dameron was the first composer to use the turnaround in his standard "Lady Bird", which contains a modulation down a major third (from C to A♭).
 This key relation is also implied by the first and third chord of the turnaround, C^{∆7} and A♭^{∆7}.
 It has been suggested that this motion down by major thirds would eventually lead to John Coltrane's Coltrane changes.
 The Dameron turnaround has alternately been called the "Coltrane turnaround".

-Further examples of pieces including this turnaround are Miles Davis's "Half-Nelson" and John Carisi's "Israel".
+Further examples of pieces including this turnaround are Miles Davis's "Half Nelson" and John Carisi's "Israel".